by Wayne Stapleton

 Looking back, that practice of listening to her feels significant.
 Being willing to hear her story, opening myself up to the horrors and triumphs of her life, deeply impacted me.
 Listening was a way to honor her, even to show her the love of God, because love commands listening.

 To love my wife is to actually listen to her.
 She can tell you that when she feels not listened to, she feels unloved.

 To love my sons is to listen to them.
 Unfortunately, I have had those moments when they express grievances with me because they do not feel listened to.

 The church of Jesus Christ can be a very strong witness to the love of God and the power of the gospel in many ways, but one way is through the pursuit of unity across ethnicity and culture, standing with the oppressed and marginalized.
 And we can do this by listening in relationship.
-Too often, conversations about racial righteousness consist of more debate than true dialogue, more theory than practice, more competition than compassion.
+Too often, conversations about cross-cultural engagement consist of more debate than true dialogue, more theory than practice, more competition than compassion.
 Though we may testify to biblical fidelity, a scriptural command is to outdo one another in showing honor.
 If we are to grow together in unity and love, we need to listen better.

 Listening is powerful, but listening comes with a cost.
 Listening requires our willingness to submit to the perspective of the other.
 Listening requires our willingness to suspend our judgments over their stories, to allow their stories to belong to them.
 Listening calls for our humility.

 Jesus was once asked what the greatest commandment was, and He responded that it is to love God with all our heart and soul and mind.
 Obedience is a work entailed by this all-encompassing love.
 The second command is neighbor-love.
 “And a second is like it: You shall love your neighbor as yourself” (Matthew 22:39 ESV).